-Herbicides are used to keep utility and pipelines work areas, and storage sites clear of weeds in order to maintain safe and reliable service.
-They also play an important role in keeping railroad tracks and roadsides weedfree to allow safe, unobstructed traffic flow.
+Herbicides are used to keep utility and pipeline rights-of-way, work areas, and storage sites clear of weeds in order to maintain safe and reliable service.
+They also play an important role in keeping railroad tracks and roadsides weed-free to allow safe, unobstructed traffic flow.
 By choosing the right herbicides and applying them correctly, herbicides can achieve the intended goals without harming the environment.